 - Alpine Climbing

 The Nemo Disco 15 is extremely comfortable.
 It is wider in the areas around the elbows and knees than ordinary sleeping bags, to offer better comfort through the night as you can easily reposition yourself.
 The Nemo Disco features Nikwax 650 fill-power hydrophobic down and thus has a good weight-to-warmth ratio and retains its loft even if it gets exposed to moisture.
 The face fabric is made of 30-denier nylon for good abrasion-resistance and durability.
 It is also treated with DWR to repel water rather than absorbing it.
 The Nemo Disco 15 is equipped with a pillow sleeve, internal pocket and full-length zipper.
 The pillow sleeve comes in handy as you can insert a jacket or other clothing in it to create an improvised pillow.
-The Nemo Disco is a great option for those who find ordinary sleeping bags too tight and uncomfortable.
+The Nemo Disco is a great option for those who find ordinary sleeping bags too tight and uncomfortable, and is also available in a women’s version.
 It offers similar warmth as the Marmot Helium Down but is slightly heavier.

 - Alpine Climbing